-Basic Allowance for Housing (BAH): BAH offsets the cost of housing when Soldiers live off base.
+Basic Allowance for Housing (BAH): BAH offsets the cost of housing when soldiers live off base.
 The intent of BAH is to provide uniformed service members accurate and equitable housing compensation based on housing costs in local civilian housing markets, and is payable when government quarters are not provided.
-BAH rates are based on the Soldiers' geographic duty location, pay grade, and dependency status.
-BAH is the second-largest piece of compensation for most Soldiers.
-BAH rates for Service members in 2023 have increased an average of 12.1% nationwide.
-That means that Soldiers who receive BAH will absorb between $82 and $184 of their housing costs monthly.
-2023 Rate Calculator.
+BAH rates are based on the soldiers' geographic duty location, pay grade, and dependency status.
+BAH is the second-largest piece of compensation for most soldiers.
+BAH rates for Service members in 2024 have increased an average of 5.4% nationwide.
+That means that soldiers who receive BAH will absorb between $84 and $194 of their housing costs monthly.
+2024 Rate Calculator.

 Overseas Housing Allowance (OHA): OHA is used to compensate members for the majority of housing expenses incurred while stationed overseas.
 Allowance rates are periodically updated based on new cost data and review of currency fluctuations.
 OHA is comprised of three components:

 Rental ceilings are computed using actual rents as reported through finance centers.
-Rental ceilings are set such that 80 percentile of members with dependents have rents fully reimbursed.
+Rental ceilings are set such that 80% of members with dependents have rents fully reimbursed.
 Unaccompanied members or members without dependents are entitled to 90% of with dependent rate.

 Utility/recurring maintenance allowance is paid monthly to defray expenses paid directly to utility companies.
-Payments fully cover the reported utility expenses for 80 percent of the members, based on expenses reported to the Per Diem, Travel, and Transportation Allowance Committee by members receiving the allowance.
+Payments fully cover the reported utility expenses for 80% of the members, based on expenses reported to the Per Diem, Travel, and Transportation Allowance Committee by members receiving the allowance.

-Move-in housing allowance (MIHA) is comprised of three components:
+Move-in housing allowance (MIHA) is comprised of five components:

 - MIHA/Miscellaneous-a fixed-rate, lump-sum payment that reflects average expenditures to make dwellings habitable